-Scientists Link Air Pollution Exposure To Cognitive Decline
+Air Pollution Exposure Harms Cognitive Performance, Study Finds

-Researchers conducted math and verbal tests over the course of multiple years on more than 25,000 people in 162 Chinese counties.
-They matched those results with pollution conditions at the time of each test.
+Researchers investigating the effects of air pollution conducted math and verbal tests over the course of multiple years on more than 25,000 people in 162 Chinese counties.
+They matched those results with pollution conditions at the time of each test, and found sobering results.

-The results are sobering.
-In research published Monday in Proceedings of the National Academy of Sciences, scientists found that pollution is linked to a significant decline in cognition, and the impact increases with age.
+In paper published Monday in Proceedings of the National Academy of Sciences, scientists found that pollution is linked to a significant decline in cognition, and that the impact increases with age.

-The findings underscore the need for cleaning up the air, says study co-author Xi Chen, a professor of health policy and economics at the Yale School of Public Health.
-He says reducing China's pollution levels could have a a beneficial effect.
+The findings underscore the need for China to clean up the air, says study co-author Xi Chen, a professor of health policy and economics at the Yale School of Public Health.

-"If the air pollution improves from China's level to the American EPA standard level, that means that would improve everyone's education by around one year."
-(Chen is referring to an annual EPA standard measurement for particulate matter that was used until 2006)
+"If the air pollution improves from China's level to the American EPA standard level, that means that would improve everyone's education by around one year," Chen said, referring to an annual EPA standard measurement for particulate matter that was used until 2006.

 The researchers tested the same subjects in 2010 and 2014, and the math and verbal tests were meant to show "different dimensions, representative of the functioning of the brain," Chen said.
 The data allowed the researchers to compare the effect of pollution across ages, from children to the elderly.